fastify/light-my-request/README.md

 #### Method chaining

-There are following methods you can used as chaining:
+The following methods can be used in chaining:
 - `delete`, `get`, `head`, `options`, `patch`, `post`, `put`, `trace`.
 They will set the HTTP request method and the request URL.
 - `body`, `headers`, `payload`, `query`, `cookies`.
 They can be used to set the request options object.

-And finally you need to call `end`.
+And finally, you need to call `end`.
 It has the signature `function (callback)`.
 If you invoke `end` without a callback function, the method will return a promise, thus you can:

 ```js